BruceFelix/CLI-Point-of-Sale-Terminal-in-python/README.md

 ***GOAL OF THE PROGRAM***

 Implement a python program that starts with a menu, gets user menu choice and proceeds to execute the subprogram associated with the menu.
-The data will be stored in a text file.
+The data will be stored in a json file.
+# Product Setup
+To run this program in your local machine, clone it to your local machine and execute the following commands:

+`$ git@github.com:BruceFelix/CLI-Point-of-Sale-Terminal-in-python.git`

+`$ cd CLI-Point-of-Sale-Terminal-in-python`

+`$ python main.py`